-Recognized as one of the most innovative musicians of his generation, Humberto Ramírez grew up surrounded by the music of Miles Davis, Thelonious Monk, John Coltrane, Lee Morgan, Tito Puente, Tito Rodriguez, Cal Tjader and Machito.
-His father, a saxophonist and conductor, encouraged him to take up the “flugelhorn” at 11.
-At 14, Humberto played with his father’s orchestra.
+Recognized as one of the most innovative musicians of his generation, Humberto Ramírez grew up surrounded by the music of Miles Davis, Thelonious Monk, John Coltrane, Lee Morgan, Tito Puente, Tito Rodriguez, Cal Tjader, and Machito.
+His father, a saxophonist, and conductor encouraged him to take up the “flugelhorn” at the age of eleven.
+At fourteen, Humberto performed with his father’s orchestra.
 Also, he took orchestration courses with the bassist Inocencio “Chencho” Rivera.
-At 18, after graduating from the San Juan Free Music School, his interest in composing and arranging music motivated him to enroll at Berklee College of Music in Boston, where he earned his bachelor’s degree in music.
+At eighteen, after graduating from the San Juan Free Music School, his interest in composing and arranging music motivated him to enroll at Berklee College of Music in Boston, where he earned his bachelor’s degree in music.

 In 1985, and for four years, Humberto worked with the orchestra of Willie Rosario.
 In 1989 he became the musical director for Tony Vega.
-His ability as a producer and arranger led him to collaborate with great figures of music.
+His ability as a producer and arranger led him to collaborate with many of the great figures in music.
 In 1999 he assumed the musical direction of merengue star and tropical music Olga Tañón.
-His work as a producer, arranger, composer and director for artists of tropical music such as Willie Colón, Gilberto Santa Rosa, Marc Anthony, India, Domingo Quiñones, Lourdes Robles, Rubén Blades, Brenda K. Starr, Tito Nieves, Víctor Manuelle and others, has established him as one of the most active arrangers and producers in the industry.
+His work as a producer, arranger, composer, and director for artists of tropical music such as Willie Colón, Gilberto Santa Rosa, Marc Anthony, India, Domingo Quiñones, Lourdes Robles, Rubén Blades, Brenda K. Starr, Tito Nieves, Víctor Manuelle, and others, established him as one of the most active arrangers and producers in the industry.

-Since the release of his first record, Humberto Ramírez has established himself as a significant exponent and promoter of Jazz in Puerto Rico.
-He has recorded 26 albums in which he has experimented with many formats: duets, trios, quartets, quintets, sextets, octets and Big Bands.
-His collaborations with the group Rumbantela and with the queen of the “filin,” Lucy Fabery have received great praise from the critics.
-In 2005 he founded his own record label, Nilpo Music and last year he presented his own Jazz Festival: Puerto Rico Jazz Jam marking a new stage in his musical career.
+Since the release of his first record, Humberto Ramírez established himself as a significant exponent and promoter of Jazz in Puerto Rico.
+He has recorded twenty-six albums in which he experiments with many formats: duets, trios, quartets, quintets, sextets, octets, and Big Band.
+His collaborations with the group Rumbantela and with the queen of the “filin,” Lucy Fabery have received praise from the critics.
+In 2005 he founded his own record label, Nilpo Music, and last year he presented his own Jazz Festival: Puerto Rico Jazz Jam marking a new stage in his musical career.

 In 1997 he had the honor to liven up at the inauguration of the President of the United States, Bill Clinton in Washington, DC.
 Also, in October 2009 he was invited to play in the White House for President Barack Obama.